lgbishop/qhronology/docs/source/text/theory/quantum-mechanics/discrete.rst

 Qutrits
 -------

 Quantum states realized by :math:`3`-dimensional systems are commonly known as *qutrits*.
 These objects are analogous to the "trit" unit of information in classical computing and so are useful for performing calculations with ternary logic.
-Such systems are typically described using a set of orthonormal (basis) vectors :math:`3`-dimensional :math:`\{\ket{0},\ket{1},\ket{2}\}` , with which a qutrit can in general be expressed as
+Such systems are typically described using a set of orthonormal (basis) vectors :math:`3`-dimensional :math:`\{\ket{0},\ket{1},\ket{2}\}`, with which a qutrit can in general be expressed as

 .. math:: \ket{\StateVector} = \alpha\ket{0} + \beta\ket{1} + \gamma\ket{2}, \quad \abs{\alpha}^2 + \abs{\beta}^2 + \abs{\gamma}^2 = 1, \quad \alpha,\beta,\gamma \in \Complexes.
    :label: eq:vector_qutrit

-In the :math:`\Complexes^3`-representation, the basis vectors can take the form
+In the :math:`\Complexes^3`-representation, the basis vectors often take the forms

 .. math:: \ket{0} = \begin{bmatrix} 1 \\ 0 \\ 0 \end{bmatrix}, \qquad \ket{1} = \begin{bmatrix} 0 \\ 1 \\ 0 \end{bmatrix}, \qquad \ket{2} = \begin{bmatrix} 0 \\ 0 \\ 1 \end{bmatrix},
    :label: eq:basis_qutrit